Mix Diskerud

 Mikkel Morgenstar Pålssønn "Mix" Diskerud (born October 2, 1990) is a former professional soccer player who played as a midfielder.
-Born in Norway to an American mother and a Norwegian father, he represented the United States internationally.
+Born in Norway, he represented the United States national team.
 A full international since 2010, he has won 38 caps and scored 6 goals for the United States national team, and was a part of their 2014 FIFA World Cup squad.

 His mother coined his nickname "Mix" when he was learning to walk, as he was energetic and ran around the house like a mixmaster.

 Club career

 Stabæk

-Born in Oslo, Norway, to an American mother and Norwegian father, Diskerud started his career in Frigg, and was discovered by Stabæk during a district tournament in Oslo.
+Born in Oslo to an American mother and Norwegian father, Diskerud started his career in Frigg, and was discovered by Stabæk during a district tournament in Oslo.
 He joined their junior team in 2005, at the same time attending the sport school Norwegian College of Elite Sport.
 Starting in the 2006 season, he played regularly for the club's B team in the Norwegian Second Division over the next seasons.
 In 2008, he also helped the club's junior team win the Norwegian Junior Cup (U-19).

 He made his debut for the first team in a 2008 Norwegian Football Cup match against Vestfossen.
 He was then named in the starting eleven in the 2009 La Manga Cup, scoring after two minutes in his first match.
 He also played as a substitute in the Super Final, the Norwegian Super Cup, one week before the league opener.
 He was benched in the opening match, but in the second match against Brann, he was allowed to make his debut in a regular first-team match.
 He came in as a substitute some ten minutes before full-time and scored the equalizer in the 84th minute; the game ended 1–1.